Sid Owen: Career

 On 10 September 2012, it was announced that Owen would be a contestant for the tenth series of Strictly Come Dancing.
 He was partnered with Ola Jordan.
 He and Jordan were the third couple to be eliminated, losing out in the dance-off against Colin Salmon.

 Owen took part in the 2016 series of The Jump on Channel 4.
 In 2016, Owen signed a contract with the BBC and opined that he should return to EastEnders to "finish the storyline or go back for a length of time."
-Then in 2022, it was confirmed that he would reprise his role as Ricky for a brief stint.
+In August 2022, it was confirmed that he would reprise his role as Ricky for a brief stint.

+Owen participated in 2023 in the Channel 4 reality simulation of jail life Banged Up, saying that "he's the first member of his family not to go to jail for real, so he's keen to see what it's like."

 Personal life

-Owen has four brothers: Mark, Darren, Martin and Scott.
-Owen's father, David, was an alcoholic who left home when he was six years old; his mother, Joan, died from pancreatic cancer when he was eight.
+Owen has four brothers, his father David was an alcoholic who left home when he was six years old; his mother, Joan, died from pancreatic cancer when he was eight.
 He then attended Anna Scher Theatre school.
 Sid's favourite hobby is football, playing in many celebrity matches in the process and is an Arsenal supporter.
-In 2000, he was engaged to Carty Hubbard as he took her around the world for two years but split up in 2003.
+In 2000 to 2003, he was engaged to Carty Hubbard.
 In October 2006, he began a relationship with Genie in the House actress, Polly Parsons.
-In April 2012, Owen told the Sunday Mirror that they were still good friends but not together any more, and that he was single.
+In April 2012, Owen told the Sunday Mirror that they were still good friends but not together any more and that he was single.
 Owen had a daughter in 2022.